Kamala Harris’s ascent is a win for Asian Americans. So why do I feel so ambivalent?

 Luckily, in this country, 2020’s overwhelming ills have shown the world that peaceful protest can actually result in positive social impact.
 As the country evolves past its navel-gazing fascination with “identity” and race-based voting blocs, it’s time to break down the psychological and emotional barriers that implicitly discourage East Asians from speaking up for themselves.
 The elevation of Kamala Harris is an invitation, and a case study, for all Asian Americans to evolve their self-image: from being passive beneficiaries of diversity to become active agents of change.

 Kamala Harris credits her mother with raising her and her sister, Maya, to be “strong Black women.”
 Maybe it’s time to start defining what a “strong Asian leader” looks like today—for our collective future.
-(We’re seeing bright spots already: A day after I submitted this column, the Miami Marlins named Kim Ng, a 51-year-old woman of Chinese descent, as its general manager, making her the first woman to run a major league team’s operations.)
+(We’re seeing bright spots already: A day after I submitted this article, the Miami Marlins named Kim Ng, a 51-year-old woman of Chinese descent, as its general manager, making her the first woman to run a major league team’s operations.)

 And then, instead of being The Silent Minority, perhaps we’ll start seeing East Asians as assertive role models, leaders, CEOs—and even presidents.